-The four year MEng degree gives you the opportunity to deepen your understanding of specific aspects of petroleum engineering by focussing on a research project and attending masters-level classes.
+The four year MEng degree gives you the opportunity to deepen your understanding of specific aspects of petroleum engineering by focusing on a research project and attending masters-level classes.

-- understand utilise the engineering, mathematical and geological principles that underpin hydrocarbon exploration and production.
+- understand and utilise the engineering, mathematical and geological principles that underpin hydrocarbon exploration and production;

-- understand describe how geological processes control how the way rocks store and flow hydrocarbon, and can quantify rock physical properties using industry-standard methods.
+- understand and describe how geological processes control the way rocks store and flow hydrocarbons, and quantify rock physical properties using industry-standard methods;

-- understand the origin and composition of hydrocarbons and can simulate the flow of reservoir fluids.
+- understand the origin and composition of hydrocarbons and simulate the flow of reservoir fluids;

 - assess the life-cycle economic value of an oil and gas field within a safe operating environment.